KedoKudo/virtualbeamline/readme.md

 __Virtual Beamline for BlueSky Control System Testing__

 ## Build Sequence
-* Base image is directly from Miniconda (Python support) with Epics added in.
+* Base image is Debian with Epics added in.
     * EPICS: https://github.com/epics-base/epics-base
-    * The default epics is located at `/opt/epics/`
+    * The default epics is located at `/opt/epics-base/`
 * Synthetic apps (synapps) is build on top of the base image.
     * epics-synapps: https://github.com/EPICS-synApps/support
-* Sim det
-    * running caRepeat in the background
-    * starting a simdet instance in screen session
+* Each individual sim device is a container.

 ## Start the virtual beamline